steven-wolfman/ubc-term-finder/dev-story.md

   - run: npm test
 ```

-The syntax looks a bit odd in the second entry of this list.
-Each list entry is itself a YAML mapping with keys and values.
-So, the second entry has the key `uses` and the key `with`.
+The syntax of the second list entry may look odd!
+Remember that a list entry can itself be a YAML mapping with keys and values, and in this list every entry _is_ a YAML mapping.
+The first entry has just one key (`uses`) with its one associated value (`actions/checkout@v2`).
+The second entry has the key `uses` and the key `with`.
 The value associated with `with` is itself a mapping with just one key: `node-version`.
-A [`uses` value](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses) in a step calls on a GitHub Action.
-Best practice is to give a reasonably specific version of the action to use.
+A [`uses` value](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsuses) in a step calls on a GitHub Action that wraps up some useful behaviour for a workflow.
+In this case, the Actions prepare your job's platform for use: checking out your repository and setting up node.
+We use version 2 of both of these actions; best practice is to give a reasonably specific version of the action to use to avoid unexpected behaviour as the action's implementation evolves.
 A [`run` value](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idstepsrun) in a step is a shell command.
-We could have had a single step to run both commands instead:
+We could have had a single step to run both commands instead of two separate steps by using a [YAML block literal](https://yaml.org/spec/1.2/spec.html#id2760844):

 ```yaml
 run: |